By Chris Lomon / @ChrisLomon

 “I intend to get my trainer’s license this summer.”

 John Watkins photo

 She provided the “crazy horse girl” with even more opportunities to enjoy the life she had always envisioned.

 From where Olson stands, it’s worked out better than she could have ever hoped for.

 “Horses are very easy to fall in love with.
-If you are open to allowing them to be part of your world, they will love you back.”
+They will love you back if you allow them to be part of your world.”